 A study of animal function with emphasis on the vertebrates.
 Wherever possible, functions are explained on the basis of physical and chemical principles.
-(3 hours class, 4 hours laboratory.
-Prereq.: 112; CHM 106 or 116; PHY 103 or 122 or consent of instructor.
-Fall)
+(Three hours lecture, four hours laboratory.
+Prereq.: 112; CHM 106 or 116; PHY 103 or 122 or consent of instructor)